7 Long Island Neighborhoods Made for Millennials

 #3.
 Mineola

 Mineola is a LIRR hub with direct-to-the-city trains passing through 24/7 — and many new luxury apartment complexes within steps of the station.
+The Long Island Expressway (LIE) also serves as a key commuting route for Mineola residents, providing accessible and efficient travel.
 Hop on trains that run to Penn, Atlantic Avenue, or Long Island City, and be to your destination in 30-40 minutes, even during rush hour.

 The commute, though, is just the beginning.
 Mineola is home to plenty of bars, restaurants, and other great hangout spots.
 Lost Farmer Brewing Co. is a neighborhood favorite with 12 beers on draft (there’s an outdoor beer garden for warmer days), or check out cajun BBQ at Biscuits & Barbeque, Portuguese at Churrasquiera Bairrada, or Belgian oyster bar Waterzooi in nearby Garden City.